hikeventures/hikeventures.github.io/_posts/2016-08-01-Kaldoaivi.markdown

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/28076101634/in/dateposted-public/" title="Hiking and Packrafting in Kaldoaivi Wilderness Area Finland"><img src="https://c3.staticflickr.com/9/8787/28076101634_dde2cc7db2_k.jpg" width="2048" height="1365" alt="Postcards Sevettijärvi Art Finland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

-Now it's time to drive to Norway to see the Arctic Sea...
-It's going to be a one hour drive with our car to Kirkoniemi.
+Now it's time to drive to Norway to visit the Arctic Sea...
+It's going to be a one hour drive with our car to Kirkenes.
 More soon on our blog.